MicrosoftDocs/Viva/Viva/insights/personal/teams/shared-meeting-plan.md

 # Shared meeting plan

-Shared meeting plans help you promote healthy meeting norms with your colleagues.
+Shared meeting plans in Microsoft Viva Insights help you promote healthy meeting norms with your colleagues.
 With shared meeting plans, you can automate the following settings to promote research-backed meeting best practices:

-* Automatically shorten duration of all meetings (start late or end early)
+* **Meeting duration** – Give people a breather between events by starting meetings a few minutes late or ending them a few minutes early.
-* Automatically include a Microsoft Teams meeting link to all your meetings
+* **Teams link** – Include a Microsoft Teams meeting link to all your meetings so people can attend remotely.
-* Get feedback from your meeting participants through meeting effectiveness surveys
+* **Feedback** – Find out how your meetings are doing by sending participants meeting effectiveness surveys.

 ## For plan organizers